scra88le/taxonomySca88le/_posts/2019-7-16-Lepidoptera-butterfly.md

 ## Papilionidae

 Swallowtail butterflies are large, colorful butterflies in the family Papilionidae, and include over 550 species.
-The European Swallowtail is the type species of the genus Papilio, and the type genus of the Papilonidae is Papilio..
+The European Swallowtail is the type species of the genus Papilio.

 ### **Swallowtail** (*Papilio machaon*)
 ![Swallowtail]({{ site.baseurl }}/images/butterflys/swallowtail.JPG)